DKSR-Data-Competence-for-Cities-Regions/DKSR-Connector-SDK/README.md

 # DKSR-Connector-SDK
-Open Source DKSR Connector SDK to enable writing Connector Code while using dependencies from Connector SDK libraries to send data to DKSR OUP
+Open Source DKSR Connector SDK enables writing Connector Code while using dependencies from Connector SDK libraries to send data to DKSR OUP.
+The aim of the Connector SDK is to reduce the effort of the connector development by providing an abstraction layer by providing interfaces and libraries for the developers.
+With the SDK, developers would be able to use the SDK libraries and use them directly, rather than writing their whole implementations.
+With the Connector SDK, it would be possible to write a huge part of the code as configurations rather than writing individual code for each functionality.
+The configuration abstracts a lot of code for the developers allowing them to use minimal effort to connect to the DKSR OUP and start sending streaming data through OUP’s interfaces.

+Here different parts of the SDK are described and an overview of how to create SDK based connectors is provided.

+The ConnectorSDK heavily depends on the Vert.x technology (http://vertx.io/).
+Besides the core API, its advised to familiarise with Vert.x unit (http://vertx.io/docs/vertx-unit/java/) for testing instructions.

 ![DKSR-logo](https://user-images.githubusercontent.com/102658834/171163305-cdd99910-1b93-4d74-be88-7c1d23fdcf0d.png)